 Oxford Cancer Academy

-Oxford is consistently the world’s best university for clinical, pre-clinical and health training.
-It is within this enriched environment that the Centre is able to implement its strategy for training the next generation of cancer researchers.
+Oxford is consistently ranked as one of the world-leading universities for clinical, pre-clinical and health research.
+It is within this rich research environment that the Centre is able to facilitate the training of the next generation of cancer researchers through its Cancer Academy.

 The Oxford Cancer Academy is a virtual training programme that supports cancer research specific training, augmenting the support that researchers receive as part of their Department, which enables researchers across disciplines and career stages to apply their research for patient benefit.
 The Academy has 2 broad themes of activity.
 Firstly, our Doctoral Training Programme in Cancer Science provides a world leading tailored cancer research training experience and individualised mentorship for cohorts of post-graduate students.
 Secondly, events, working-groups and work-parties have been set up which seek to either address emerging educational needs of the cancer research community as a whole or where Oxford researchers have unique expertise in an emerging field of significant potential impact.
 More information about these activities can be found in the links below.

 The CRUK Oxford Centre Dphil Prize Studentships will be awarded to academically excellent students with the best proven and future potential.